jag039/JesusGonzalezPortfolio/my-ecommerce/README.md

 Please note that this application is a project, developed with passion for Star Wars and an interest in next application with api integration.

+# Application Architecture Overview

+This project uses MongoDB Atlas for database management, fetching product data using `getServerSideProps` in `pages/index.js`.
+Products are retrieved via `initMongoose` and `findAllProducts` in `lib/mongoose.js` and rendered on the `Home` component.
+The `Product` component manages product display and updates cart state through `ProductsContextProvider`, using `useLocalStorageState` for persistence.
+Cart updates are handled by `addProduct` in `components/Product.js`, reflected in the `CheckoutPage`, managed by `moreOfThisProduct` and `lessOfThisProduct`, and rendered in the `Footer` component.